lovnishverma/myscripts/README.md

 ## Customization

-You can customize the the scripts
+Feel Free to customize any script

 ## License